Fostering Teenagers: The Reality and Reward

 Fostering a child of any age is a decision that brings both huge reward and an equal level of challenge.
 No matter what age the child, taking the leap to become a foster carer is something that requires great thought and will have an impact on your life and the lives of your family.
 A decision to become a foster carer of a teenager is no different.
 There will be highs and lows but in most cases, the rewards significantly outweigh the challenges, both for the teenager and for the foster carer.

 In 2018 – 2019, there were nearly 300 young people aged 12 – 17 years admitted into care.
 That means 33% of all care admissions are teenagers.
-Unfortunately there continues to be an increasing and pressing need for Foster Care homes for teenagers.
+Unfortunately there continues to be an increasing and pressing need for foster homes for teenagers.
 Each and every one of these young people deserve a chance.
 A stable and safe home, and the opportunity to make a positive future for themselves.

 “Recent events have meant a higher number of young people than usual are urgently in need of foster families.
 The adolescent years can be difficult for most, however, for adolescents who cannot live with their birth families the challenges are often increased.
 Many have been feeling the impact even more during the Covid-19 pandemic.”